 Brown the meat until no pink remains, stirring frequently.
 Use the spatula to break the meat into smaller pieces.
 Drain any fat.

-Into the skillet, add in the leftover rice or freshly cooked rice (try this perfect rice recipe).
+Add in the leftover rice or freshly cooked rice (try this perfect rice recipe).

 Stir together until well mixed and heated through.